zenium-community/zenium/doc/managing-wallets.md

 Wallet encryption may also not protect against more sophisticated attacks.
 An attacker can, for example, obtain the password by installing a keylogger on the user's machine.

 After encrypting the wallet or changing the passphrase, a new backup needs to be created immediately.
 The reason is that the keypool is flushed and a new HD seed is generated after encryption.
-Any bitcoins received by the new seed cannot be recovered from the previous backups.
+Any zeniums received by the new seed cannot be recovered from the previous backups.

 The wallet's private key may be encrypted with the following command: